 Conveyancing fees are made up of legal fees and disbursements.

 Disbursements are the third-party costs paid out on your behalf, for example Stamp Duty and Official Entries.
 Legal fees are for the work your solicitor carries out for you.

-Our fees for buying or selling a house in Newark are fixed, - for a standard transaction, what we quote is what you pay
+Your fees for buying or selling a house in Newark are fixed, - for a standard transaction, what you are quoted is what you pay